NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/editBot.md

 > [!CAUTION]
 > If no files are selected, the bot will behave as a normal chatbot.
 Sources can still be added later from the [chat interface](https://github.com/RS-labhub/ModelHQ-Docs/blob/master/chat/CHAT.md#source-button-enabling-rag--chatting-with-documents), but they will not persist after restarting or be packaged with the bot for use by others if shared.

+[!TIP]
+To query a file that has been included with the bot, the user will select the **Source** button under the chat interface then in Loaded Sources, select the desired file that has been appended with the bot.

+[add screenshots here]

 ### 1.3 Agents
 Specialized agents can be added to the bot.